 This meal is great for a crowd in the summer, with fresh corn on the cob, but since you can buy frozen ears of corn in the grocery store, you can make this delicious meal any time of year.

 I made this recently when my brother-in-law came over for dinner.
 He's a single guy and a huge fan of shrimp, so I made extra for him to take home and enjoy later in the week.

 The key ingredient is Old Bay Seasoning.
 My husband loves it.
 He puts it on corn and eggs and potato salad.
 It must have come from his love of steamed Maryland crabs growing up in Eastern Pennsylvania.

 Some of this special seasoning ended up on sticking more to the corn which floated to the top of the pot.
-It made the corn extra tasty.
+However, that makes the corn extra tasty.